Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube: New LSIs and hypercontractivity for the hypercube

 where Dirichlet form is given by~\eqref{eq:diri_cube}, all expectations and $\Ent$ are with respect to uniform probability measure on $\{0,1\}^n$ and $b_1:[0,\ln 2) \to [0,\infty)$ is a convex increasing function given by

-\end{theorem} \begin{proof} By Theorem~\ref{th:tenso}, we only need to work out the case $n=1$.
-Then, the space of all $f$ can be parameterized by $f(0)=2-f(1)=2y$ with $y\in(0,1/2]$.
+where $h(\cdot)$ is the binary entropy function~\eqref{eq:hbin_def}. \end{theorem} \begin{proof} This result follows from Theorem~\ref{th:lsi_cube} (below) upon taking $p\to 1+$. \apxonly{By Theorem~\ref{th:tenso}, we only need to work out the case $n=1$.
+Then, the space of all $f$ with $f(1) \ge f(0)$ (which is assumed without loss of generality) can be parameterized by $f(0)=2-f(1)=2y$ with $y\in(0,1/2]$.
 With such a choice we have $\Ent(f)=\ln 2 - h(y)$ and $\mate(f,\ln f)=({1\over 2}-y) \ln {1-y\over y}$.
 Thus, we only need to verify that $b_1$ is increasing and convex.
 Monotonicity follows from the fact that both factors in the RHS of~\eqref{eq:blsi_2} are decreasing in $y$.
 For convexity, we have

 Since $\ln \frac{y}{1-y} < 0$, it suffices to prove $\frac{d}{dy} \frac{1-2y}{y(1-y) \ln \frac{y}{1-y}} \ge 0$.
 Computing the derivative and rearranging, we need to show $\ln \frac{1-y}{y} \ge \frac{1-2y}{1 - 2y + 2y^2}$.
 Substituting $z = \ln \frac{1-y}{y}$ this is the same as